IndexReloaded is a page optimizer for WordPress.

 How does IndexReloaded help me with the configuration?

-After installation, IndexReloaded uses this to create an initial configuration of elements to be excluded.
+From this, IndexReloaded creates an initial configuration of elements to be excluded after installation.

-In the best case scenario, you will receive a configuration right from the start with which even the unlicensed version can stably combine and regroup the countless CSS files and JS files of a WordPress website without errors.
+Thus, ideally, you receive a configuration from the outset with which even the unlicensed version flawlessly and stably consolidates and regroups the countless CSS and JS files of a WordPress website.

-An updated version of the empirical database can be downloaded with the licensed version.
+With the licensed version, an updated version of the empirical database can be downloaded.

 If you come across new elements to be excluded during configuration that our empirical database does not provide, please report these elements to us by sending an e-mail to knowledgedatabase@toctoc.ch, stating the theme, plugin or page element responsible for them.
 Many thanks.